• Skip to main content

 Hollylynne Lee, Gemma Mojica, and Emily Thrasher present a framework for investigating “big” data sets starting as early as middle school in “Digging Into Data: Illustrating a Data Investigation Process.”
 While this article situates the framework in the context of roller coaster data from amusement parks around the United States, the authors note the importance of investigating data sets across disciplines and point to sources of big data sets.
 Readers who would like to launch a similar exploration in their classrooms will find the roller coaster data, a lesson plan, and supporting videos included.

-In “Using New 2020 Census Data in Your Classroom,” Jessica Palmer of the US Census Bureau provides a guide for making use of the big data sets available through the US Census and describes some of the supports and activities available through the Census’s Statistics in Schools program.
+In “Using 2020 Census Data in Your Classroom,” Jessica Palmer of the US Census Bureau provides a guide for making use of the big data sets available through the US Census and describes some of the supports and activities available through the Census’s Statistics in Schools program.
 Teachers will find a variety of activities around census data for learners of all ages and connected to all subject areas.

 Bradford Dykes, Tamara Shreiner, and Kristen Taurence further illuminate the connection between data and other disciplines in “Revealing the Power of Data Visualizations in Social Studies Using Slow Reveal Graphs.”
 This article presents a framework for exploring complex graphical representations of data that encourages students to interpret the graphs one layer at a time.
 This is particularly relevant in social studies, as the content is often supported by graphical representations but intentional graph interpretation is not always incorporated into instruction.
 Readers will also find supports to recreate graphs for slow reveal using R.